Advanced Cell Biology 1: Experimental Approaches

 Objectives

-- knowledge and understanding of the fundamental concepts of cell biology and molecular biology
+- Knowledge and understanding of the fundamental concepts of cell biology and molecular biology

-- Cell transfection approaches
+- Understand cell transfection approaches

-- perform plasmid transfection on cell lines.
+- know how to perform plasmid transfection on cell lines.

-- know how to perform immunocytochemical/fluorescent labeling.
+- know how to perform immunocytochemical/fluorescent staining.

-- know the basics of using an epifluorescence upright microscope.
+- know the basics of using an upright epifluorescence microscope.

-- work independently and in groups
+- work independently and in a group

 Read more

-Necessary prerequisites
+Mandatory prerequisites

 - From molecules to cells (S1).